 For an added challenge, your ability to perform PB combos is also inhibited while you are in boss arenas.
 You may perform combos in the regular areas, but if you die during a boss fight, you'll need the Force to cast regular Shifta on you (and your teammates).

 Note that Insane mode is not meant as a true successor to the regular difficulty settings.
 You do get extra EXP from the monsters, but the EXP boost is not proportional to the increased difficulty, meaning that Insane mode is not meant for faster leveling.
 If you want to level quickly, you should play Ultimate, since it's easy.
 If you want a challenge for you and your teammates with maxed stats who find Ultimate mode (or even Ludicrous mode?) boring, then Insane mode is for you.
-You also earn twice the usual Photon Points for completing quests this way.
+You also earn 50% more Meseta and Photon Points than usual for completing quests this way.

 Updated Quests